 For unstructured events it would be just that, totally unstructured.
-However you will need to vetted to be allowed to attend an unstructured event.
+However you will need to be vetted to be allowed to attend an unstructured event.
 During this vetting I ensure you understand what this event is all about and that you are likely to enjoy it.
-You will be quizzed on consent and grilled on the importance of consent and installed that if you don’t honor consent you will ejected and barred.
+You will be quizzed on consent and grilled on the importance of consent and informed that if you don’t honor consent you will ejected and barred.

 Cuddle Geek Structured Cuddle Event

 For a structured event I plan to follow the structure that outlined before.

 - Dress code: Anything you are comfortable laying around in and lounging around in mixed company.
 Think communal sleeping area during your work retreat where kids may be around.

 - Arrive on time, late arrivals will not be admitted